 Hallo-Winning Safety Tips for Kids and Parents

 While Halloween is all about costumes and candy for the little ones, for parents it can be a little more frightful.
 You want your kids to have fun and enjoy the night, but safety is the most important concern on any parents mind come trick-or-treating time.
-Here are a few safety tips to help you both prepare and enjoy Halloween as a family!
+Here are a few safety tips to help you both prepare for and enjoy Halloween as a family!

 - Make sure to test any makeup products on a small patch of skin before the big night to avoid an unwanted rash.